nim-lang/Nim/doc/manual.md

 Without the `reset` call the memory allocated for the `d.s` string would never be freed.
-The example also demonstrates two important features for low-level programming: the `sizeof` proc returns the size of a type or value in bytes.
+The example also demonstrates two important features for low-level programming: the `sizeof` procedure returns the size of a type or value in bytes.
 The `cast` operator can circumvent the type system: the compiler is forced to treat the result of the `alloc0` call (which returns an untyped pointer) as if it would have the type `ptr Data`.
 Casting should only be